los-t/nvim-configs/README.md

 scheme once, hence the fullcolor suffix here) is finished, I'll probably move it to a separate repo.

 TODO: write myself a reminder on how to actually init this stuff on a new workstation.
-Probably `git clone --recursive` should be enough, though.
+Probably `git clone --recurse-submodules` should be enough, though.

 ## Extra software that should be installed separately